 Another Minolta New MD (MD III) 300mm F4.5 lens review.

-The longest lens in MD line which has been built by classic approach to the optical design.
-Tests say that it was a right decision – no weakness were found, so this one is the strongly recommend 300mm lens.
+The longest lens in MD line which has been built by a classic approach to the optical design.
+Tests say that it was the right decision – no weakness was found, so this one is the strongly recommend 300mm lens.

 Continue reading Review: Minolta MD 300mm 1:4.5